tjohnston-softdev/rsi-facebook-reach/readme.md

 * Do you enjoy our quality of service?
 Why not share it with your friends :)
 * Do you prefer Red or Blue?
 Tell us in the comments section below.

 In comparison to hashtags, the CTA is subjective.
 There are no right or wrong ways to write this sort of content.
 It is not a tangible 'feature' that can 'belong' to any particular platform.
 However, also like hashtags, they should be used in moderation.
 The Social Media Examiner points out that not every single piece of content needs to have a CTA.
 Rather, you should include a mix of different content with CTAs only being one part of the rotation.
 An occasional CTA post can promote engagement and interactivity among a fanbase.
-However, doing them too often in a short space of time can be seen as bad practice similar to using too many hashtags.
+However, doing them too often can be seen as bad practice similar to using too many hashtags.
 If you do feel the need to include a CTA, it should be kept simple and not too obtrusive.

 ---